 Radiculitis (inflammation of the root of one of the spinal nerves).
-Inflammation of the nerve roots or sciatica, as correct
+Inflammation of the nerve roots or radiculitis, how to do it correctly

-If you are worried about pain in the back - do not rush to go for a CT scan, MRI, be afraid of Schmorl's hernias and diagnoses of osteochondrosis.
-Visit a good massage therapist, or a specialist who owns soft manual techniques.
+If you are worried about back pain, do not rush to go for a CT scan, MRI, to be afraid of Schmorl’s hernias and diagnoses of “osteochondrosis”.
+Visit a good massage therapist or a specialist who knows soft manual techniques.

-In general, there are no roots of spinal nerves outside the spinal canal (“dural sac”).
-The roots of the spinal nerves can be compressed together with the "dural sac" only in their entire mass and only in the lumbar region in case of severe fractures of this spine, tumors and inflammatory abscesses in the spinal canal.
+In general, there are no spinal nerve roots outside the spinal canal (“dural sac”).
+The roots of the spinal nerves can be compressed together with the “dural sac” only in their entire mass and only in the lumbar region in case of severe fractures of this part of the spine, tumors and inflammatory abscesses in the spinal canal.

-Such damage to the entire mass of the roots is called "ponytail syndrome", which is accompanied by a loss of motor and sensory functions of the lower extremities and pelvic organs, and not at all by pain.
-The loss of these functions, and not pain, is characterized by any damage to any nerve conductors.
+Such damage to the entire mass of the roots is called “cauda equina syndrome,” which is accompanied by loss of motor and sensory functions of the lower extremities and pelvic organs, and not pain at all.
+Loss of these functions, and not pain, characterizes any damage to any nerve conductors.

-Thus, if individual roots of the spinal nerves cannot be damaged, then there are no "radiculitis" and "radicular" syndromes in nature, just as there are no vertebrogenic peripheral pain syndromes.
+Thus, if individual roots of the spinal nerves cannot be damaged, then no “radiculitis” or “radicular” syndromes exist in nature, just as there are no vertebrogenic peripheral pain syndromes.
 Clarification of these circumstances radically changes not only the diagnosis, but also the treatment and prognosis of the disease.

 Diagnosis is simplified, treatment is reduced from several months to several days, the prognosis from pessimistic or uncertain becomes, in most cases, absolutely favorable.

-Therefore, the search for the cause of pain syndromes in the spine is a waste of time and money, especially for expensive and time-consuming radiation methods.
+Therefore, searching for the cause of pain syndromes in the spine is a waste of time and money, especially on expensive and time-consuming radiation research methods.

-Unfortunately, not only clinicians do not read morphological and physiological literature, but also anatomists, pathologists, physiologists, pathophysiologists do not read clinical literature, otherwise they would find a lot of interesting things for themselves.
-And they would also make sure that they teach students poorly, that their pedagogical work has zero output.
+Unfortunately, not only clinicians do not read morphological and physiological literature, but also anatomists, pathologists, physiologists, and pathophysiologists do not read clinical literature, otherwise they would find a lot of interesting things for themselves.
+And they would also be convinced that they teach students poorly, that their pedagogical work has zero output.

-So, after reading the literature on back pain, anatomists would find that the authors are only hearsay familiar with the student course of normal anatomy of the spine and spinal cord, that many of them do not know the differences between the spinal and spinal canals, that, thinking about the roots of the spinal cord nerves, do not know what it is and where the roots are located, and even call them spinal roots.
-Meanwhile, roots are present in the nerves, and not in the spinal cord.
+Thus, after reading the literature on back pain, anatomists would discover that the authors are only familiar with the student course on the normal anatomy of the spine and spinal cord, that many of them do not know the differences between the vertebral and spinal canals, that, thinking about the roots of the spinal cord nerves, do not know what it is and where the roots are located, and even call them spinal roots.
+The roots, meanwhile, are located on the nerves, and not on the spinal cord.

-Pathologists might also find that the authors of numerous monographs on osteochondrosis also do not know what it is, and therefore pain in the back and even limbs is attributed to osteochondrosis of the spine, and many simply call these pains osteochondrosis.
-They would also know that the authors of many solid manuals do not know that bones, cartilage, nerve conductors, the spinal cord and brain do not have pain receptors, and therefore their damage, and even more so slow, chronic, does not give pain symptoms.
+Pathologists might also discover that the authors of numerous monographs on osteochondrosis also do not know what it is, and therefore pain in the back and even limbs is attributed to spinal osteochondrosis, and many simply call these pains osteochondrosis.
+They would also know that the authors of many reputable manuals do not know that bones, cartilage, nerve conductors, the spinal cord and brain do not have pain receptors, and therefore their damage, and especially slow, chronic damage, does not produce pain symptoms.

-Therefore, the conversation about the etiology and pathogenesis of pain syndromes comes down to speculative reflections and drawing the same speculative schemes, where bones exposed from cartilage rub against each other, where drawn hernias infringe on ephemeral roots and thereby supposedly cause excruciating pain.
+Therefore, the conversation about the etiology and pathogenesis of pain syndromes comes down to speculative thoughts and drawing the same speculative diagrams, where bones exposed from cartilage rub against each other, where drawn hernias infringe on ephemeral roots and thereby supposedly cause excruciating pain.

-The role of the spinal column is, of course, great in providing the function of support and movement, protecting the spinal cord and roots of the spinal nerves.
-But there is no reason to dump all our troubles on him.
+The role of the spinal column is, of course, great in providing support and movement, protecting the spinal cord and spinal nerve roots.
+But there is no reason to blame all our troubles on him.
 To prove this, first of all, a few words about the normal clinical anatomy of the spine and the neurological structures contained in it.

-vertebral columnforms the spinal canal, bounded in front by the vertebral bodies and intervertebral discs, covered with a posterior longitudinal ligament.
+Spinal columnforms the spinal canal, limited anteriorly by the vertebral bodies and intervertebral discs covered by the posterior longitudinal ligament.

-On the sides and behind the spinal canal is limited by the arches of the vertebrae and yellow ligaments between them.
+On the sides and back, the spinal canal is limited by the vertebral arches and the yellow ligaments between them.

 Inside the spinal canal is the spinal canal (“dural sac”), which contains the spinal cord (from the base of the skull to the 2nd lumbar vertebra), and from the 2nd vertebra - the roots of the spinal nerves (“cauda equina”).